Simple Steps to Resolve Xbox Controller Connection Issues

 You may use a longer micro-USB cable, which is available on Amazon, to avoid sitting too close to your gaming console.
 This isn’t ideal, but it’s preferable to purchasing a new controller.

-If your Xbox One controller won’t connect to the USB or does not work with the USB connection, you must try the solutions mentioned below.
+If your Xbox One controller won’t connect to the USB or does not work with the USB connection, you must try the other solutions mentioned below.

 Do You Still Have an Issue with Your Xbox Controller?